JetBrains/kotlin-web-site/docs/topics/native/apple-framework.md

 ### Classes and objects from Kotlin

-Let's see how `class` and `object` are mapped to Objective-C and Swift.
+Let's see how `class` and `object` are mapped to Objective-C/Swift.
 The generated `Demo.h` file contains the exact definitions for `Class`, `Interface`, and `Object`:

 ```objc